mrdoob/three.js/utils/exporters/blender/README.md

 ## Importer
-Currently there is no import functionality.
+Currently there is no import functionality available.